Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Introduction

 \section{Introduction}

 The goal of many signal processing and machine learning tasks is to exploit the observed data and the prior knowledge to produce a solution that represents information of interest.
-In this process of extracting information from data, structured convex optimization has established itself as an effective modeling and algorithmic framework; see for instance \cite{Bach12,Boyd10,Cham16,Banf11,Glow16}.
-In state-of-the-art applications, the sought solution is often a tuple of vectors which reside in different spaces \cite{Argy12,Aujo05,Bric19,Jmiv11,Nume19,Ejst20,Darb20}.
-The following multicomponent minimization problem will be shown to capture a wide range of concrete scenarios.
+In this process of extracting information from data, structured convex optimization has established itself as an effective modeling and algorithmic framework; see, for instance, \cite{Bach12,Boyd10,Cham16,Banf11,Glow16}.
+In state-of-the-art applications, the sought solution is often a tuple of vectors which reside in different spaces \cite{Argy12,Aujo05,Biou12,Bric19,Nume19,Sign21,Ejst20, Darb20,Hint06}.
+The following multicomponent minimization formulation captures such problems.
 It consists of a separable term penalizing the components individually, and of coupling terms penalizing linear mixtures of the components.

 \begin{problem} Let $(\HH_i)_{1\leq i\leq m}$ and $(\GG_k)_{1\leq k\leq p}$ be Euclidean spaces.
 For every $i\in\{1,\ldots,m\}$ and every $k\in\{1,\ldots,p\}$, let $f_i\colon\HH_i\to\RX$ and $g_k\colon\GG_k\to\RX$ be proper lower semicontinuous convex functions, and let $L_{k,i}\colon\HH_i\to\GG_k$ be a linear operator.
 The objective is to